icgrp/bert/docs/embedded/bsp.md

 standalone platform (v7.1) (see below) and xilfpga v5.1 and xilsecure v4.1 will show up as options to be selected in the figure below.

-AMD: * "once again"?? when did we do this before?*
+AMD: *"once again"?? when did we do this before?*

 Next, `secure_mode` should be set to `false`.
 On the left of the screen you will see 'xilfpga' and 'xilsecure' optons.
 Select both and ensure that the 'secure_environment' value is set to false.

-AMD: *I saw secure_environment, was this this wrong thing?*
+AMD: *I saw secure_environment, was this the wrong thing?*

 Finally, you should be sure that under "standalone" the stdout setting is 'psu_uart_1' so print statements can be read over JTAG.